JosianeUwumukiza/Report-Assistant/README.md

 ## Demo

-"Still under development but" You can try out the live app here: [Report Assistant on Streamlit](https://report-assistant.streamlit.app/)
+Still under development but you can try out the live app here Soon!: [Report Assistant on Streamlit](https://report-assistant.streamlit.app/)

 ## Getting Started